milkbottledude/woodlands-jb_tracker/Documentation.md

 (Lines 3-5)

 Next, I call get_dummies from the pandas library on the month column to get 12 'month columns'.
-Then, I drop one of the encoded month columns to prevent multicollinearity, as well as the actual 'month' column.
+Then, I drop one of the encoded month columns to prevent multicollinearity.

 Where is the multicollinearity you may ask?
 Well, if 11 of the 12 one-hot encoded `month` columns were 'False' ❌, Then you would instantly know that the last one was 'True' ✅.
 That is a prime example of multicollinearity betweem features.